Dr. Greene’s take on ecstasy…

-Those who often use ecstasy can lose their ability to form new memories, according to a study in the April 10, 2001 issue of Neurology.
+Those who often use this drug can lose their ability to form new memories, according to a study in the April 10, 2001 issue of Neurology.
 Participants in the year-long study reported taking ecstasy an average of 2.4 times a month during the year.

 Their memory was tested at the beginning and end of the year.
 The testing was performed on days when they had not used the drug in at least 2 weeks, and had blood and urine free from ecstasy.